Ella the Elephant: Production

 Sander Schwartz, President, Kids & Family Entertainment, FME, said "We are very pleased to be partnered with Cookie Jar on what we believe will be a hugely successful series.
 Bringing these wonderful books to life is a labour of love for everyone working on this stunning series".

 Distribution

 Broadcast

-Ella the Elephant premiered on TVOKids, Knowledge Kids and Télé-Québec in Canada on September 2, 2013.
-The series premiered on Disney Channel and Disney Junior in the United States on February 17, 2014.
+The series is broadcast on its original networks TVOKids and Disney Junior.
+The series premiered in Canada on September 2, 2013 and in the United States on February 17, 2014.
 Other broadcasters includes Tiny Pop in the UK, ABC 4 Kids in Australia and RTÉjr in Ireland.
 Since June 23, 2014, Disney Junior (Latin America) started airing the show.
 TiJi (France), Clan (Spain), MiniMini+ (Poland), Minimax (Eastern and Central Europe), KiKA (Germany) and MTV3 Juniori (Finland) had recently acquired the show and will add it to their lineup in 2014.

 Home media

 Episodes of Ella the Elephant are available for digital download through the iTunes Music Store, which are split into two volumes.

 On August 6, 2014, Shock Entertainment (under license from FremantleMedia) released a 154-minute Region 4 DVD of the show.
 On September 16, 2014, Warner Home Video released Volume 1 on DVD for Canada and the US.
 It contains eight full episodes, making sixteen segments altogether.

 As of February 28, 2015, the series became available for streaming on the American Netflix.